MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-base.md

 > > On some high-performance computer systems (e.g. Amazon Web Services) you typically can't get a display like RStudio to open.
 If you're at the University of Michigan and have access to Great Lakes, then you might want to learn more about [resources](https://arc-ts.umich.edu/greatlakes/user-guide/#document-3) to run RStudio on Great Lakes.
 > {: .solution}
 {: .challenge}

-> ## The tidyverse vs Base R
-> In this workshop, we'll spend some time using functions that are automatically loaded in R ("base" R) before switching to the tidyverse.
-The "tidyverse" is a collection of R packages that have been designed to work well together and offer many convenient features that do not come with a fresh install of R. These packages are very popular and have a lot of developer support including many staff members from RStudio.
-These functions generally help you to write code that is easier to read and maintain.
-We believe learning these tools will help you become more productive more quickly.
-{: .callout}

 To get started, we'll spend a little time getting familiar with the RStudio environment and setting it up to suit your tastes.
 When you start RStudio, you'll have three panels.